-For more on classifying and displaying data, see Chapter 6, 'Symbolizing your data'.
+For more on classifying and displaying data, see Chapter 6, 'Symbolizing features'.

 You've now completed Exercise 3.
-You can continue on with the next exercise or continue at a later time.
-Be sure to save your map (click the File menu and click Save).
+You can continue with the next exercise or continue at a later time.
+Be sure to save your work by clicking Save on the File menu.